zoot101/snapraid-daily/README.md

 value is assumed.

 If the main config file for SnapRAID itself is not present in the default location or doesn't exist, the script will continue with all defaults.

+The script will then check for an updated version on the Github page if the parameter to disable the update check is not used in the config file.

 Next checks are carried out for the script dependencies: awk, grep, sed, mktemp, tee and SnapRAID itself.
 It will exit if any of these are not present.